TTurbo0824/device-to-database/assignment4.md

 <h2>Write two queries that use data from your sensor.</h2>

-3.1 Getting the date when soil moisture data was the highest
+<h4>3.1 Getting the date when soil moisture data was the highest</h4>

 	SELECT date(recorded_at, 'localtime') as date, strftime('%H:%M:%S', recorded_at, 'localtime') as time, p.name AS person, device, measurement, max(reading)
       FROM sensor_data s, person p, device d